mlz5080/COMP472_project2/README.md

 Original dataset test result folder and demo results folder
 have all the files that I used to analyze
+472_Project2_Demo_40024810 folder has the required output during the demo

 usage:
 To run the program